Group lasso based selection for high-dimensional mediation analysis: Discussion and conclusion

 \section{Discussion and conclusion}

 In this article we introduced MAHI, a two step-procedure for high-dimensional mediation analysis where the candidate intermediate variables outnumbers the available observations.
-MAHI first performs variable selection in the pool of candidate mediators through a group lasso penalty that we adapted specifically to the mediation problem.
-Then, MAHI estimates and tests the direct and indirect causal effects in the resulting lower-dimensional mediation model using the multiple mediation analysis method we developed in \cite{jerolon_causal_2020}.
+In Step 1, MAHI first performs variable selection in the pool of candidate mediators through a group lasso penalty that we adapted specifically to the mediation problem.
+Then, in Step 2, MAHI estimates and tests the direct and mediated causal effects in the resulting lower-dimensional mediation model using the multiple mediation analysis method we developed in \cite{jerolon_causal_2020}.

-On simulated data, MAHI achieved better results compared to competing methods.
-More precisely, it outperformed existing methods in precision, recall and specificity when applied to binary outcomes.
-On simulated data with continuous outcomes, MAHI had the best precision and specificity but a lower recall than BAMA.
-More specifically, MAHI missed the true mediators with a mild effect, which were still selected by BAMA.
-However, BAMA also selected false mediators, particularly those causally linked to the exposure but not to the outcome.
-Indeed, the posterior inclusion probabilities of false mediators not linked to the outcome were similar to those of true mediators (data not shown).
-On the contrary, MAHI almost never selected such false mediators.
-Moreover, it is important to stress that the performance of BAMA depends on a user-specified PIP threshold, for which the choice criterion is not straightforward.
+On simulated data, MAHI generally achieved good results compared to alternative methods.
+Specifically, it outperformed existing methods in terms of precision, recall, and specificity when applied to binary outcomes.
+On simulated data with continuous outcomes, MAHI demonstrated the best overall precision and its recall, while not the highest, ranked in the middle among the assessed methods, reflecting a solid balance between precision and recall.
+In particular, MAHI had good performances with correlated candidate mediators when compared to the other methods.
+This is a appealing attribute of MAHI, as in practical applications, candidate mediators are often expected to be correlated, typically due to residual confounding.
+It is, however, important to stress that the performance of MAHI declined with mild and weak mediators.

+The principal methodological novelty of this work is Step 1 of MAHI.
+Our simulation results suggest that integrating this initial step with our previously developed inferential algorithm yields highly satisfactory performance.
+However, it is important to note that Step 1 can, in principle, be implemented prior to any method designed for low-dimensional analysis.
+Nevertheless, when handling correlated candidate mediators, we suggest following through with the second step of MAHI, as detailed in this article.

+One limitation of the current implementation of our two-step procedure is that the indirect effects of candidate mediators are tested in Step 2 using the same data used for their selection in Step 1.
+While our empirical study suggests that this post-selection inference has a limited impact on precision and recall, likely because strong mediators dominate the signal, it remains a potential source of bias.
+A simple way to mitigate this limitation would be to split the data into two parts, using one subset for selection and the other for inference.
+However, this requires a sufficiently large initial dataset to maintain statistical power.